debjitl45/StockSenseBot/README.md

 <h3>4.
 Net Worth Tracking</h3>
 Keep an eye on your overall financial health by tracking your net worth.
 The chatbot aggregates your stock portfolio, providing a comprehensive view of your assets.

+<h3>5.
+Portfolio Optimization</h3>
+Maximize your profits using Sharpe ratio.

 <h3>Getting Started</h3>

 <h4>Prerequisites</h4>